 Why is it Important to Maintain CIBIL Score?

-- Discounts on processing fees and other charges
+- Potential discounts on processing fees and other charges related to credit facilities.

 What Factors Affect CIBIL Score?

 The CIBIL score is a reflection of a person’s creditworthiness and is based on four major factors, each with a different weightage.
 These factors are:

 Maintaining a good payment history is critical for maintaining a high credit score.
 Late payments or missed EMIs and credit card bill payments give the impression that the borrower is struggling to meet their deadlines and manage their credit health.
 Therefore, it is important to make timely payments on credit bills and loan amounts to maintain good credit health.

 Credit Utilization Ratio (25% weightage)